jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/graphs/index.rst

 Graphs
 ======

-.. note:: To start using these widgets, make sure to add ``graph`` as a widget specifier, when installing
+.. note:: To start using these widgets, make sure to specify ``graph`` as an extra, when installing
           accwidgets, or use ``all-widgets``.
 More on :ref:`install:Specifying dependencies`.

 The Graph library is based on the pure Python plotting library `PyQtGraph <http://www.pyqtgraph.org/>`__ and extends